What Is GitOps? Learn About Benefits, Challenges, and More

-Much of the chatter around GitOps has been on the push-based side of things.
-As a change is made, it is applied to the cluster, and regardless of the mechanics of how this is accomplished, it centers around developer changes being deployed.
-The other half of GitOps is the pull action, where an application is self-healing, and corrects itself to align to desired state.
+Much of the interest around GitOps has been on the push-based side of development.
+As a change is made, it is applied to the cluster, and regardless of the mechanics of how this is accomplished, it centers around changes being deployed by developers.
+The other half of GitOps is the pull action, where an application is self-healing, correcting itself to align with the desired state.

-Kubernetes-based infrastructure already restarts failed application instances (pods) and aligns to desired state, as mentioned previously.
+Kubernetes-based infrastructure already restarts failed application instances (pods) and aligns with a desired state.
 GitOps extends this principle to every aspect of the application.
 When a misalignment is spotted from the application side in configuration, images deployed, etc., the GitOps operator treats source control as the final authority and aligns the running state to the state in Git.

-At Harness, we recently added our own Enterprise GitOps to the ecosystem of GitOps solutions.
-As we’ve seen our customers adopt GitOps, we’ve noticed a large number of challenges as we’ve worked with them to implement GitOps principles at scale.
+At Harness, we’ve witnessed a large number of challenges as we’ve worked with our customers to implement GitOps principles at scale.

 Promoting Releases Across Environments

-Argo CD was the Harness choice for GitOps adoption as it provided the ability to use an “app of apps” pattern, resolving at least a portion of handling this issue at scale to manage infrastructure.
+Harness chose Argo CD for GitOps adoption as it provided the ability to use an “app of apps” pattern, resolving at least a portion of handling this issue at scale to manage infrastructure.
 When there’s no longer a single Kubernetes cluster to manage – but instead an increasing amount of them as more teams implement GitOps workflows – issues scaling across an organization intensify.
-With a parent app in play, cascading changes across multiple applications becomes less of a barrier to entry.
-From there, support for the “Application set” is coming soon to resolve handling the scaling of deployments across environments.
+With a parent app in play, cascading changes across multiple applications becomes less of a barrier to entry and assists with cluster management.

 With GitOps, the Git log provides a definitive record of all changes.
-But as an audit trail, it can become a burden to search for changes and tie them directly to business or regulatory implications.
-Within Git, all commits are recorded, but the implication of each commit takes time and effort to unearth—especially for non-technical audiences.
+However, as an audit trail, it can become a burden to search for changes and tie them directly to business or regulatory implications.
+Within Git, all commits are recorded, but the implication of each commit takes time and effort to unearth — especially for non-technical audiences.
 An audit trail only goes so far without additional functionality to ease sorting through large numbers of pull requests or merge requests.